 Thursday - Journal entries for chapters 1-3.
 Review reading and field any questions.
 Today we will analyze Holden's attitudes through the author's purpose, quotations, importance of place, and character motivations.
 Discuss.
 Continue with movie.

-HW - Chapter 7 and FRJ due on Thursday.
+HW - Chapter 8 and FRJ due on Friday.